Risk Appetite (High Yielding Currencies) Risk Averse (Safe Haven Currencies and Gold)

 Risk Averse

-Risk Averse is a strategy that traders use during economic recession time; in this strategy the traders will sell the high yielding currencies in favor of buying safe haven ones such as USD and JPY, and safe haven commodities such as Gold.
+Risk Averse is a strategy that traders use during economic recession time: in this strategy the traders will sell the high yielding currencies in favor of buying safe haven ones like USD and JPY, and safe haven commodities like Gold.

 Speculation and Trading with This Strategy

-Risk Appetite is used to determine the general market sentiment, speculative traders will then use the current sentiment to determine which currencies to trade and which direction to trade.
+Risk appetite helps assess general market sentiment.
+Speculative traders use this information to decide which currencies to trade and in which direction to execute their trades.

 We shall look at a few examples that try to explain the general market direction of a currency in relation to another.
 Also we shall look at example of commodities that are also now traded in the Forex Market.